roundround77/Number-In-Word-in-Java/README.md

 NOTE: Method printNumberInWord needs to be public static for now, we are only using static methods.

-NOTE: Do not add main method to solution code.
+NOTE: Do not add main method to solution code..